caderitter/cnx-flip-angular/README.md

 To end the server, type `CTRL + C` in terminal/Git Bash.

-After setup you can run the server after using
+After setup you can run the server by using

 `npm start`